 7. Crochet is a great outlet for creativity and helps stave off Alzheimer’s.

 8. Crochet is an inexpensive way to produce clothing and décor as well as gifts.
-Learn how to crochet a blanket, hat, gloves… the possibilities are endless.
+Learn how to crochet a scarf, hat, gloves… the possibilities are endless.

 9. The hobby provides a sense of accomplishment when a project is completed.